-Rules of the entry of the keys can be found in the description of the WEP group key 'Rules for entering WEP keys' → page 246.
+Rules of the entry of the keys can be found in the description of the WEP group key 'Rules for entering WEP keys' \rightarrow page 350.

-The tab '802.11i/WEP' in the configuration area 'WLAN Security' is used for setting the three WEP keys 2 to 4.
-Open the list with the button for WEP Group Keys.
+Configuration with LANconfig and the button for WEP Group Keys.
 These WEP keys apply to the physical WLAN interface and thus globally to all of the associated logical WLAN interfaces.

-Configuration with WEBconfig or Telnet Under WEBconfig or Telnet you will find the group keys for the physical WLAN interface under the following paths:
+Configuration Under WEBconfig or Telnet you will find the group keys for the physical WLAN interface under the following paths: